apluslms/static-file-host/README.md

-**Static File Management Server**
+**Static File Host**
 ----
-The static file management server hosting the static files of courses.
+The static file host server hosting the static files of courses.
 It provides an API allowing users to upload/update static files of courses to it.